|Best Overall||Whitetail Institute Imperial Whitetail Clover||SEE IT||

 - Cannot be treated with Roundup or glyphosate to control weeds, but grasses can be eliminated with Arrest Max herbicide

 Power Plant is a mixture of two specially selected legumes, cowpeas and forage soybeans, that grow rapidly, attract deer and provide high-quality nutrition.
 Two other plants, sunflowers, and sunn hemp offer stalks the vining-type beans and peas can climb.
 The soybeans included offer more tender leaves and less stem than agricultural soybeans, making them more attractive and palatable to deer.
 They also bounce back strongly when deer feed on them, growing new leaves.
 Regular soybeans die if they are fed on during early growth stages.
 The sunn hemp in the mix can also withstand heavy browsing and keep growing.
 This combination of plants grows so thick that deer often bed right in the food plot.

-Best No-Till, Shaded Woods Food Plot: Antler King Slam Dunk
+Best for Shaded Woods: Antler King Slam Dunk

 - Ingredients: Buckwheat, forage peas, canola, radishes